ahmedshuhel/ToDoCross/README.md

 ToDoCross
 =========

-A cross platform sample app in Xamarin.Forms
+A cross platform sample app to try out new Xamarin.Forms